Opinion: Is the only safe Jew in Germany an invisible one? | DW | 29.05.2019

 What an admission of failure!
 What a declaration of bankruptcy!
-And what an abominable reasoning when the anti-Semitism Commissioner of the Federal Republic of Germany says: "I cannot advise Jews to wear the yarmulke everywhere all the time in Germany."
+And what an abominable reasoning when the anti-Semitism commissioner of the Federal Republic of Germany says: "I cannot advise Jews to wear the kippa everywhere all the time in Germany."

-Following this sentence to its logical conclusion, it means that if the propensity to violence against Jews in Germany — sowing hatred or actual physical attacks — is now so great that Jews can no longer wear their kippa safely, they should just take it off.
+Following this sentence to its logical conclusion, it means that if the propensity to violence against Jews in Germany — sowing hatred or actual physical attacks — is now so great that Jews can no longer wear their kippa, or yarmulke, safely, they should just take it off.

-The correct response would have been: We will fight hatred and all those who hate in our country until Jews never have to remove their kippa in public!
+The correct response would have been: We will fight hatred and all those who hate in our country until Jews never have to remove their yarmulke in public!

 Does anyone advise Christians to hide their crucifixes?